Testing the limits of interferometry; Resolving Charon, Pluto's Moon

 June 2022

-In June 2022, I started an attempt to observe Pluto’s moon Charon using bispectrum speckle interferometry.
+In June 2022, I made a first an attempt to observe Pluto’s moon Charon using (bispectrum) speckle interferometry.

 Simulation of a possible interferometry result using a 1.0-meter telescope before attempting it